ajaxscape/async-examples/src/examples/0-intro/README.md

   })
 ```

-If instead with async and await syntax, the following can be done:
+If using async and await syntax, the following code can be written instead:
 ```js
 const add = (x, y) => Promise.resolve(x + y)